Shahad3/capstone-fsnd/README.md

 ### Roles:
 #### Casting Assistant
-Can view actors and movies
+- Can view actors and movies
 #### Casting Director
-All permissions a Casting Assistant has and…
+- All permissions a Casting Assistant
-Add or delete an actor from the database
+- Can Add or delete an actor from the database
-Modify actors or movies
+- Can Modify actors or movies